Faqs

 Uppon Arrival and Documents

-• How do I get permits for my trip?
+• How do I get permits for my TREK?

 Before you trek to Nepal, a TIMS (Trekkers’ Information Management Systems) card is very important.
 You can’t do without one.
 There are various trekking permits for special kinds of treks.
 They are: